 Don’t opt for a solution that seems great in theory but is actually difficult to implement and use by your team.
 You do not want to be stuck with a call center solution which is too complex to understand that it requires extensive training on the part of the call center agents as well as your IT-support team.
 The best thing to do in this situation is to get a demo of the call center software.
 Nowadays, you don’t even need to physically be present at the demo location.
 They are available online.
 Taking a demo will allow your team to understand the functioning of the call center software at a close range.
 Post that as a call center manager, you can make an informed decision and shortlist the best call center software providers before making the final decision

 #7.
 Technical Support

-While installing a new technology, you want a vendor who will be there to provide you support whenever you are in a fix.
+While installing new technology, you want a vendor who will be there to provide you support whenever you are in a fix.
 However robust a technology might be, you are bound to face glitches at some point in time.
 Thus, choosing the right call center software is important but choosing the right provider is equally important.
 Go for a call center solution provider which can offer you round-the-clock support.
-Because, for you to give superlative customer service, you need to have the right back-end team who supports you in case of downtime or some other issues.
+Because, for you to give superlative customer service, you need to have the right back-end team that supports you in case of downtime or some other issues.